ncar-xdev/ncar-xdev.github.io/about/xdev.md

 Leadership Stakeholders will meet on a quarterly, triannually, or biannually frequency, to be determined, at the Monthly Stakeholder Meeting.

+The frequency of these meetings and how they are conducted are expected to evolve as the team progresses.

 ## Activities